Quantum computing with trapped ions: a beginner's guide

 \section{Concluding remarks}

 Throughout the article, we have shown that trapped ion systems satisfactorily meet the Di Vincenzo criteria for their use as a platform for quantum computing.
 In short, \begin{enumerate} \item {\it Criteria 1(a) and 2}: Trapped ion qubits are robust and can be initialized to high accuracy. \item {\it Criterion 3}: The ions have a high coherence time ($\sim 10^1$ s) to gate time ($\sim 10^{-6}$ s) ratio, giving enough time to perform computations on the system before the effects of decoherence creep in. \item {\it Criteria 4 and 5}: It is possible to implement a universal set of gates and read individual ions by carefully tuned laser pulses. \end{enumerate} In addition, trapped ions can be entangled easily despite being physically far apart, due to their manipulation via laser pulses.
-This is a significant advantage over superconducting qubits, making trapped ions a desirable platform for simulating long-range interactions common in quantum many-body physics and high-energy physics.\\ However, scalability (Criterion 1b) remains a major challenge for trapped ions.
+This is a significant advantage over superconducting qubits, making trapped ions a desirable platform for simulating long-range interactions common in quantum many-body physics and high-energy physics.\\ However, scalability (Criterion 1b) to hundreds or thousands of qubits remains a major challenge for trapped ions.
 Many of the Di Vincenzo criteria break down when the ion chain contains multiple ions.
-There are two main difficulties: \begin{enumerate} \item {\it Coherence time}: Larger ion chains have shorter coherence times, and the effects of decoherence are much more significant in chains with lengths of 100 ions or more. \item {\it Readout}: As the chain gets longer, it becomes harder to read individual ions with high accuracy because the precision required for the laser pulse parameters to measure individual ions exceeds current technology capabilities. \end{enumerate} Apart from scalability challenges, the absolute gate time for trapped ions is longer ($\sim 10^{-6}$ s) than that for superconducting qubits ($10^{-9}$ s).
+There are two main difficulties: \begin{enumerate} \item {\it Coherence time}: Larger ion chains have shorter coherence times, and the effects of decoherence are much more significant in chains with lengths of 100 ions or more. \item {\it Readout}: As the chain gets longer, it becomes harder to read individual ions with high accuracy because the precision required for the laser pulse parameters to measure individual ions exceeds current technology capabilities. \end{enumerate} As of this writing, no major advancement related to scalability has been reported.
+However, recently some promising techniques have been proposed to overcome the limitations of the current approaches \cite{Pino2021}.
+On a partially related note, clever manipulation schemes aimed at coupling systems of $N>2$ trapped ions have been presented \cite{katz2023, Andrade2022}.

+Apart from scalability challenges, the absolute gate time for trapped ions is longer ($\sim 10^{-6}$ s) than that for superconducting qubits ($10^{-9}$ s).